texaspse/blog/_posts/2014-03-17-caused-todays-performance-issues-europe-will-happen.md

 quickly, we recommended users to Write by batching up to 1GB of operations per call, rather than sending them one by one.
 (A batch, for example, could be adding 1M products to an index on a single network call.)
-A loophole in this recommendation was the origin of yesterday’s issues.
+A loophole in this recommendation was the origin of yesterday's issues.

 What happened yesterday is that on one of our European clusters, one customer pushed so many unbatched indexing calls from different HTTP connections that